 4. Before filling jars, make sure the lids and jars are sterilized.
 Run them through your dishwasher or sterilize them in hot water.

-5. Put 2 teaspoons of sugar into each pint used.
+5. Put 2 teaspoons of sugar into each half pint used.

 6. Pour hot salsa immediately into the jars leaving ½” space on top.